Hamadabcn/pong/README.md

 # Pong Game

-Welcome to **Pong by Hamadabcn**!
+Welcome to **Pong**!
 This is a simple Pong game implemented in Python.
 The game features classic Pong gameplay with paddle controls, scoring, and sound effects.

 ## Table of Contents